dherrendoerfer/uCNC_controller/Extras/gcode4bmps/README.txt

-  -B, --backlash        				compensate for backlash in unidirectional engraving -f FEED1, --feed1=FEED1				set feedrate for G1 moves -F FEED0, --feed0=FEED0				set feedrate for G0 moves -C, --crop            				crop the image to only plot the used area -G, --ghostscript     				use ghostscript to import postscript image files -q, --quiet           				don't print status messages to stdout
+  -B, --backlash        				compensate for backlash in unidirectional engraving -f FEED1, --feed1=FEED1				set feedrate for G1 moves -F FEED0, --feed0=FEED0				set feedrate for G0 moves -M speed, --spindle=speed             enable insertion of spindle start and stop with selected speed -C, --crop            				crop the image to only plot the used area -G, --ghostscript     				use ghostscript to import postscript image files -q, --quiet           				don't print status messages to stdout